Sergey Kravtsov (politician)

-Sergey Sergeyevich Kravtsov (Сергей Сергеевич Кравцов; born 17 March 1974) is a Russian politician and Minister of Education of the Russian Federation since 21 January 2020.
+Sergey Sergeyevich Kravtsov (Сергей Сергеевич Кравцов; born 17 March 1974) is a Russian politician and educator who has served as the Minister of Education of the Russian Federation since 21 January 2020.

 Doctor of Education (2007), Associate Professor.
 Acting State Advisor to the Russian Federation, Grade 3 (2013).
 Head of the Federal Service for Supervision in Education and Science (Rosobrnadzor) from 8 August 2013 to 21 January 2020.

 Biography

 He was born on 17 March 1974 in Moscow.

 In 1996, he graduated with honors from Moscow State Open Pedagogical University (since 2006 - Sholokhov Moscow State University for Humanities, in 2015 he joined the Moscow State Pedagogical University) with a degree in "teacher of mathematics and computer science".
 From 1994 to 1996, he worked as a mathematics teacher at School No.176 in Moscow.

 From 1997 to 2002, he worked at the Institute of Education Management of the Russian Academy of Education, held the positions of Junior Researcher, Researcher, Senior Researcher, and Laboratory Head.
 In 1999 he defended his thesis "Methodology for conducting classes with lagging students in mathematics using multimedia technology."
 In 2000, he graduated from the Moscow State Institute of International Relations with a degree in state and municipal government with knowledge of a foreign language.

 In 2002, he began working at the Ministry of Education of the Russian Federation.
 From 2004 to 2008, he was an assistant to the head of the Federal Service for Supervision in Education and Science Viktor Bolotov.

 In 2007, he defended his thesis for the degree of Doctor of Pedagogical Sciences on the topic "Theory and practice of organizing specialized training in schools of the Russian Federation" at the Institute of Content and Methods of Education of the Russian Academy of Education (official opponents A. V. Barannikov, V. I Blinov and V. S. Danyushenkov; according to the Dissernet community, the dissertation contains large-scale borrowings that are not framed as citations, including from unauthorized sources).

 In 2008, he was appointed Director of the Federal State Institution "Federal Testing Center", which was developing the procedure for conducting the Unified State Exam.
 In 2009, he headed the Institute of Education Management of the Russian Academy of Education.